RitChan/CS-Innovation-Project-1/README.md

-# Implementation of Error-Correcting Codes for DNA Storage
+# Implementation of Two Encoding Strategies for DNA Storage

-## # Introduction
+## #1 Introduction

 ### 1 Prospect
 In the age of information explosion, the speed of information generation grows rapidly.
 According to the prediction of Internet Data Center(IDC), there will be 460 billion GB data created per day.
 The increase of information is challenging the existing storage device.
 Thus, we need to create a new storage device with higher capacity of data.
 DNA has high storage density, only 1 kilogram can store the data around the world.
 Besides, DNA’s structure is stable in ordinary temperature, which means it can store data in the long term without any other power like electricity.
 This characteristic of DNA makes it a ideal material for data storage.